1.7: Transformations

 Vertical Scalings

 We now turn our attention to our last class of transformations known as scalings.
-A thorough discussion of scalings can get complicated because they are not as straight-forward as the previous transformations.
-A quick review of what we’ve covered so far, namely vertical shifts, horizontal shifts and reflections, will show you why those transformations are known as rigid transformations.
+A thorough discussion of scalings can get complicated because they are not as straightforward as the previous transformations.
+A quick review of what we've covered so far, namely vertical shifts, horizontal shifts, and reflections, will show you why those transformations are known as rigid transformations.
 Simply put, they do not change the shape of the graph, only its position and orientation in the plane.
-If, however, we wanted to make a new graph twice as tall as a given graph, or one-third as wide, we would be changing the shape of the graph.
+If, however, we wanted to make a new graph twice as tall as a given graph or one-third as wide, we would be changing the shape of the graph.
 This type of transformation is called non-rigid for obvious reasons.
-Not only will it be important for us to differentiate between modifying inputs versus outputs, we must also pay close attention to the magnitude of the changes we make.
-As you will see shortly, the Mathematics turns out to be easier than the associated grammar.
+Not only will it be important for us to differentiate between modifying inputs versus outputs, but we must also pay close attention to the magnitude of the changes we make.
+As you will see, the Mathematics is easier than the associated grammar.

 \hline x & f(x) & h(x)=2f(x) \\